ammrat13/gba-cross-lib-doc/README.md

              overflows.
 Presumably, this is responsible for inserting the `**** stack smashing detected ***:` error on hosted systems.
 Again, we have no way of handling this error on the GBA.
  * `libvtv`: Is used to validate tables of virtual functions.
-They're a feature of C++, which we didn't build support for.
+We won't be able to run this on the GBA without additional configuration.
  * `libquadmath`: Allows programs to use 128-bit floats.
 On the GBA, you shouldn't be using floats anyway.
  * `libgomp`: Allows for parallel processing using OpenMP.
 The GBA is single-threaded and doesn't have OpenMP support.
  * `libstdcxx`: The C++ standard library.
-Again, we didn't build support for the language.
+Again, we can't run this without more configuration since the GBA is an embedded target.

 Finally, we gave some options for what parts of MultiLib to compile:
  * `interwork`: The GBA supports both ARM and THUMB machine code.
 This option